leo-oliveira-eng/partial-class-sample/README.md

 If you need more information, see the official documentation [here](https://docs.microsoft.com/pt-br/ef/core/cli/dotnet).

 ## Step 1
 As we are going to use Database First, initially we are going to create our database with our table of records.
-Below is the script used to create this database on SQL Server.
+The script used to create this database example(SQL Server) is shown below.

 ```sql
 CREATE DATABASE Users;